6 Reliable Guided Reading Tips That Really Work!

 Reward Them at the Reading Table

 An alternative to this is to start each student with 5 tallies and the goal is to keep them.
-Either way, at the end of your group time, students with 5 tallies (or whatever number of tallies works for you) get to move their clip up.
-Here you could use whatever simple reward you use in your classroom.
-My students work hard to move their clips up on the clip chart so this works for me.
+Either way, at the end of your group time, students with 5 tallies (or whatever number of tallies you use) get to move their clip up.
+Here you can use whatever simple reward.
+My students work hard to move their clips on the clip chart so this works for me.

 Have All Materials Readily Available

-As soon as you are searching for materials while students are ready at your guided reading table, you’ve lost them.
+As soon as you are searching for materials while students are ready at your guided reading time..you’ve lost them!
 The time you spend getting materials organized and ready is time very well spent.

 Here are some great blogs to check out what materials I use and how I instruct my groups using this guided reading tip: